Power Rangers: Adapting the Super Sentai series

-Broadcast and Production
+Broadcast and production

 1993–2010

 Saban Entertainment produced and distributed Power Rangers from 1993 until the end of 2001, with Fox Kids broadcasting the series in the United States until the Fall of 2002.
 The Walt Disney Company acquired the franchise as part of a larger buyout of Fox Family Worldwide that took place in 2001.
 Fox Family Worldwide subsequently became ABC Family Worldwide Inc. This buyout also saw Saban Entertainment become BVS Entertainment in 2002, from News Corporation, Fox's parent company, and Haim Saban.

 From September 2002, Power Rangers had aired on various Disney-owned networks, including the ABC Kids program block on ABC, the ABC Family and Toon Disney cable networks, and Jetix-branded outlets worldwide.
-Disney moved production of the franchise from Los Angeles to New Zealand after Wild Force ended, resulting in the closure of MMPR Productions.
+Disney moved production of the franchise from Los Angeles to Studio West in New Zealand after Wild Force ended.
 Several ABC affiliate broadcasting groups, including Hearst Television, declined to air the series due to the lack of FCC-compliant educational and informational content.

 2008's Power Rangers Jungle Fury was originally set to be the final season, but due to obligations with Bandai, Disney would produce 2009's Power Rangers RPM.
 An article in The New Zealand Herald published on March 7, 2009, identified RPM as the last season of the Power Rangers run.
 Production manager Sally Campbell stated in an interview, "...at this stage we will not be shooting another season."
 A September 1, 2009, revision to Disney A to Z: The Official Encyclopedia by Disney's head archivist Dave Smith states that "production of new episodes [of Power Rangers] ceased in 2009".
 Production of Power Rangers ceased and the last series by BVS Entertainment, RPM, ended on December 26, 2009.

 On October 1, 2009, Bandai released a press release stating that Disney would re-broadcast Mighty Morphin Power Rangers in January 2010 on ABC Kids in lieu of producing a new season.
 A new toy line accompanied the broadcast and appeared in stores in the later part of 2009.